lexbor/docs/source/examples/html/parse_chunk.md

 This article provides an overview of the HTML chunk parsing example implemented in the source file [lexbor/html/parse_chunk.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/parse_chunk.c).
-The example demonstrates how to utilize the Lexbor HTML parsing library to handle HTML data in incremental chunks.
+The example demonstrates how to utilize the `lexbor` HTML parsing library to handle HTML data in incremental chunks.
 By breaking the input into smaller pieces, it showcases the parser's versatility and ability to manage partial data streams effectively.